znetstar/tor-router/docs/rpc-methods.md

 Sends a signal using the control protocol to all instances

+A list of all signals can be [found here](https://gitweb.torproject.org/torspec.git/tree/control-spec.txt)

 # signalInstanceAt(Integrer: index, String: signal)

 Sends a signal using the control protocol to an instance identified by its index